RichardOtter/RichardOtter.github.io/index.md

 Comments regarding the contents of this site may be left using the GitHub issue tracking system at- [Web site Issues and Comments](https://github.com/RichardOtter/RichardOtter.github.io/issues)\
-or if you'd prefer, you can contact me at:\
+or you can contact me at:\
 RichardJOtter &emsp;=-at-=&emsp;g&emsp;mail